whit2333/EXPERIMENT_replay/README.md

 ## Quick Start

+### Install and configure
 ```
 git clone --recurse-submodules https://github.com/whit2333/EXPERIMENT_replay.git
 mkdir EXPERIMENT_replay/build && cd EXPERIMENT_replay/build
 cmake ../. -DCMAKE_INSTALL_PREFIX=$HOME && make install
 ```
+This installs a few scripts, header files, and cmake config to locate these headers.
 If you install into `$HOME` then make sure you have something like this in your `.bashrc`:
 ```
 export PATH=$HOME/bin:$PATH
 export LD_LIBRARY_PATH=$HOME/lib:$HOME/lib64:$LD_LIBRARY_PATH
 ```

-This  installs a few scripts and a header file.
+### New replay dir

+The following will setup a new replay directory in your home directory.

 ```
 mkdir $HOME/my_replay_dir && cd $HOME/my_replay_dir